abunsen/backend_coding_challenge/README.md

  - You should spend one hour on this.
  - After the hour is up, please `push` all your changes to a branch called `{your-name}` here on github.
  - Be prepared to present your features and discuss your code during an in-person interview.

  ## Features to implement

- - [ ] Accepts a search term on the command line
+ - [X] Accepts a search term on the command line
- - [ ] Searches DuckDuckGo for given search term
+ - [X] Searches DuckDuckGo for given search term
- - [ ] Parses content of search result page
+ - [X] Parses content of search result page
- - [ ] Returns parsed result in the following JSON format:
+ - [+2.5/3] Returns parsed result in the following JSON format:

  ```js
  {